delfick/alt-pytest-asyncio/README.rst

 Changelog
 ---------

+0.5.1 - TBD
+    * Added an ini option ``default_alt_async_timeout`` for the default async timeout for fixtures and tests.
+The default is now 5 seconds.
+So say you wanted the default to be 3.5 seconds, you would set ``default_alt_async_timeout`` to be 3.5

 0.5 - 16 August 2019
     * I made this functionality in a work project where I needed to run pytest.main from an existing event loop.
 I decided to make this it's own module so I can have tests for this code.

 Running from your own event loop
 --------------------------------